How to Choose the Best Backpacking Tent

 Seasonality & Warmth

-Allof our backpacking tents are 3-season tents, but we do make solid 4-season options as well.
-On the whole, when you type “backpacking tent” into your search engine, you’ll see 3-season tents, and 4-season tents under terms like “mountaineering” and “winter” tents.
-3-Season tents tend to be lighter and more versatile.
-In most places, a 3-season tent is going to be useful spring thru fall, while a 4-season tent has key advantages in harsher conditions and cold climates.
+All our backpacking tents are 3-season tents, but we make solid 4-season options too.
+Generally, when you type “backpacking tent” into your search engine, you’ll see 3-season tents, with 4-season tents found under terms like “mountaineering” and “winter” tents.
+3-season tents tend to be lighter and more versatile.
+In most places, a 3-season tent is going to be useful from spring through fall, while a 4-season tent has key advantages in harsher conditions and cold climates.

 4-season tents are designed to keep snow and cold air out, while also being strong enough to stand up to heavy snow and high winds.
-This means that they are more challenging to ventilate, making internal moisture management more challenging, and they typically weigh more.
-Single-Wall tents like our Advance Pro™ 2 are yet another variety of 4-season tent.
-Rather than a fly and canopy, they have a single, solid waterproof/breathable wall.
-While these solve the weight problem, creating incredibly light tents that work in places little else will, it complicates ventilation.
-Bottom line: If you need a four season tent, you probably know it.
-For everyone else, a 3-season tent is far more versatile choice.
+This means they are more challenging to ventilate, making internal moisture management difficult, and they typically weigh more.
+Single-wall tents like our Advance Pro™ 2 are yet another variety of 4-season tent.
+Rather than a fly and body, they have a single, solid waterproof/breathable wall.
+While these help solve the weight problem, it complicates ventilation.
+Bottom line: If you need a four-season tent, you probably know it.
+For everyone else, a 3-season tent is a far more versatile choice.

 Living Space & Features